A lightweight dependency manager

 Suppose you have the following requirements.yml in your current working directory

 This file specifies three dependency contexts: dev, test, prod.
 In general, any top-level key in requirements.yml specifies a dependency context.
 The one exception to this rule is includes, which defines inclusion relationships between contexts.
-In this example, the dev context includes the test context.
-As such, when depman satisfy test is run at the command line, depman will invoke pip to install nose and coverage, if they do not exist on the system.
-On the other hand, when depman satisfy dev is run at the command line, depman will first invoke apt-get to install libxml1-dev (version 2.9.1+dfsg1-5+deb8u2) and libxslt1-dev and then invoke pip to install lxml, Sphinx, nose, and coverage (in general, apt dependencies are processed before pip dependencies).
-Because test is “included” in dev, its dependencies are processed whenever dev is processed.
+In this example, the dev context includes the test context, and so will attempt to satisfy the dependencies for the test context in addition to the dev context whenever depman satisfy dev is run from the command line.

 Currently, only three dependency types are supported in any context: apt, pip, and yatr.
-However, support for other dependency types is planned for future releases (see Future Features for more details).
+However, support for other dependency types is planned for future releases (see Future Features).

 Dependencies can also be exported.
 In this example, running